AmarSaini/Clash-Royale-AI-Card-Tracker/README.md

 8. Both CNN's running together during real-time to predict opponent's card cycle + elixir.
 (This section also has a lot of code regarding the actual AI application).

-Code is under: Clash-Royale-AI-Card-Tracker/Clash Royale Helper/Clash Royale Helper/Clash_Royale_Helper.py
+The code is under: Clash-Royale-AI-Card-Tracker/Clash Royale Helper/Clash Royale Helper/Clash_Royale_Helper.py